-summa cum laude
+– summa cum laude

-  Ms. Tracy-Ramirez focuses her practice on privacy and defamation litigation in

-  Arizona and Title IX compliance and related student, faculty, and staff

-  disciplinary investigations at public and private schools, colleges, and

-  universities.
-She represents plaintiffs, students, faculty, or school staff

-  members whose privacy rights were violated or whose rights to continued academic

-  employment or education were infringed due to discrimination, harassment,

-  retaliation, stalking, and other unlawful or illegal acts.
-She also represents

-  plaintiffs whose reputations and professional or educational opportunities have

-  been harmed or diminished due to others’ defamation, extortion, fraud,

-  misrepresentations, negligent investigations or unfair disciplinary policies or
+I represent plaintiffs, students, faculty, or school staff members whose privacy rights were violated or whose rights to continued academic employment or education were infringed due to discrimination, harassment, retaliation, stalking, and other unlawful or illegal acts.
+I also represent plaintiffs whose reputations and professional or educational opportunities have been harmed or diminished due to others’ defamation, extortion, fraud, misrepresentations, negligent investigations or unfair disciplinary policies or procedures.

-  procedures.